 query_sql, SLA.

 For a typical indie SaaS or blog, free covers you indefinitely.
-Most paying users hit the cap because they have a large content site or run a popular newsletter.
-Not because they’re trying to fit more sites under one account.
+If you outgrow it, it’ll likely be because you run a large content site or a popular newsletter, not because you’re trying to fit more sites under one account.

 Switching from GA4